Interested in partnering with the Minnesota Youth Council? Fill out our Project Proposal Form!

 Across the state, young people are in positions of leadership in their schools and communities, working within the same system and towards similar goals regarding education and equity.
 However, we rarely have the opportunity to meet and collaborate directly.
 We know that strong youth voice, representation, and partnership is necessary in order to create a Minnesota that empowers ALL students.

-To move us towards this goal, the Minnesota Youth Council will be hosting the very first Youth in Educational Leadership Summit (YELS) on March 30th at Patrick Henry High School.
-Students across Minnesota grades 8 – 12 are invited to join us in the Spring of 2019 for an exciting day full of training and workshops designed and facilitated by their peers.
-They will learn from one another on critical topics – such as working with local school boards, writing bills, and the creation of a Student Bill of Rights.
-We are also inviting parents, teachers, and community members to participate in our Adult Partner sessions track, where they will be able to learn directly from students how to best support them as they work to shape their experience in education.
-Questions?
-Email email@example.com.
-YELS 2019 is made possible through the generous support of the Magellan Cares Foundation and the Graves Foundation.
+To move us towards this goal, the Minnesota Youth Council hosted the very first Youth in Educational Leadership Summit (YELS) on March 30th at Patrick Henry High School.
+Over 200 students and adults from across the state joined together for an exciting day full of training and workshops designed and facilitated entirely by youth.
+They learned from one another on critical topics – such as working with local school boards, writing bills, and the creation of a Student Bill of Rights.
+YELS 2019 was made possible through the generous support of the Magellan Cares Foundation and the Graves Foundation.

 Statement on School Safety